 Choice of lecture courses and term papers should be made in consultation with the supervisor at the very beginning of the first term.
-By Monday of week 3 of the first term, the PRS must complete a form (headed PRS Assessed Work:

-http://www.cs.ox.ac.uk/teaching/dphil/docs/PRS-assessedwork20.pdf) indicating which courses they wish to attend and the title or research area of the term paper they plan to write.
+By Monday of week 3 of the first term, the PRS must complete a form (headed PRS Assessed Work) indicating which courses they wish to attend and the title or research area of the term paper they plan to write.
 The form is to be signed by the supervisor and submitted to the Graduate Studies Administrator for approval by the Director of Graduate Studies (DGS).
 Students must register for each MSc course chosen.
 Any changes to coursework and term paper selection, as the year progresses and interests focus, should be recorded by emailing the Graduate Studies Administrator.